UnschooledGamer/Acode-SpellChecker-Plugin/readme.md

 ## Features

 *   **On-Demand Spell Check**: Scans the entire current file for spelling errors.
+*   **Real-time Spell Check**: Automatically checks spelling as you type with debouncing for performance.
 *   **Visual Highlighting**: Misspelled words are underlined in red.
 *   **Gutter Indicators**: Lines containing spelling errors are marked in the gutter for easy navigation.